 In fact, the definition of an EIR will vary from one company to another.
 It may eventually take on a new name, altogether.
 At the heart of the role of entrepreneurship is a concept that is crucial to every forward-thinking organization.

 An entrepreneur in residence is an individual within an organization who uses their entrepreneurial skills to manage special projects without bearing the costs which those projects demand.
 They are to develop the project inputting their technical knowledge.
-The organization in question usually provide the entrepreneur in residence the resources needed to carry out those projects.
+The organization in question usually provides the entrepreneur in residence the resources needed to carry out those projects.

 Organizations who get great deals assess them.
 After that, the management decides if they are capable enough to handle them.
 An EIR may be asked to help out and provide operational assistance to the organization.
-The goal, however, remains same: to develop a project which the organization can fund and which an EIR can manage and assist on.
+The goal, however, remains the same: to develop a project which the organization can fund and which an EIR can manage and assist on.
 There are many opinions on this topic- on the role of an EIR.
 They include but not limited to:

 a) Investing in an existing company